Support SVdP Financially

 Every purchase and donation at a St. Vinnie’s store, and every monetary gift to SVdP, helps us build a better community.

 We reduce waste, create jobs, develop affordable housing, and provide stability for your most vulnerable neighbors.
+Read more about how your donation makes an impact in our annual impact report below or you can check out our digital quarterly newsletter!

 Sustainer’s Circle